 - Clinical Laboratories;

 - Physicians' Office and Urgent Care Clinics;

 - Retail;

 - Nutraceutical Suppliers; and

-- Military/Government.
+- Health and Fitness.

-The Company plans to target other attractive markets such as aid organizations with purchasing power for rapid infectious disease tests and other biotechnology companies or pharmaceutical manufacturers that may require companion tests to promote patient compliance with a medication regimen or facilitate initial screenings to qualify patients for a particular therapy.
+The Company plans to target other markets, such as aid organizations seeking rapid infectious disease tests.
+Additionally, we plan to target biotechnology companies or pharmaceutical manufacturers that may require companion tests to promote patient compliance with a medication regimen or facilitate initial screenings to qualify patients for a particular therapy.